VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Model of the Effects of Speed on Fuel Economy
   + Model type: Tabulation of data
   + Estimation data: vehicle_fuel_speed_curves.csv
-  + Estimation approach: Package Build
+  + Estimation method: Package Build
   + Estimation script: R/CalculateMpgMpkwhAdjustments.R
-  + Output model object: data/MpgMpkwhAdj_ls.rda
+  + Model object: data/MpgMpkwhAdj_ls.rda
   + Notes: Model is based on outputs from the EPA's PERE model, estimation here is limited to tabulation and other simple processing

 * Model name: Speed Smoothing and Eco-driving Model
   + Model type: Tabulation of data
   + Estimation data: max_smooth_improve.csv
-  + Estimation approach: Package Build
+  + Estimation method: Package Build
   + Estimation script: R/CalculateMpgMpkwhAdjustments.R
-  + Output model object: data/MpgMpkwhAdj_ls.rda
+  + Model object: data/MpgMpkwhAdj_ls.rda
   + Notes: Model is based on outputs from the EPA's PERE model, estimation here is limited to tabulation and other simple processing

 ####  CalculatePtranEnergyAndEmissions